Paper Information

 The core contribution is the Deep TNT block and the resulting ICMDT architecture.

-• Deep TNT Block: Unlike the standard TNT which models local and global info, the Deep TNT block stacks three transformer blocks to process information at three granularities:
+• Deep TNT Block: The Deep TNT block expands upon standard local and global modeling by stacking three transformer blocks to process information at three granularities:

 1. Internal Transformer: Processes pixel embeddings.